 Ethos and Aims

 Technology is developing all the time and keeping up with fast-paced change is essential.
 The jobs people will be doing tomorrow will be radically different from many of those done today, so preparing students for the future is crucial.
-D&T opens doors to a wide range of careers in the creative, engineering and manufacturing industries as well as medicine, law and computer science.
+D&T and Engineering at Linton Village College opens doors to a wide range of careers in the creative, engineering and manufacturing industries as well as medicine, law and computer science.